rockseisen/rockseisen/README.md

 ### Hi there, I'm Valentin "rockseisen" Röckseisen 👋

 - 🔭 I’m currently studying on the THI in Ingolstadt, Germany
+- 🌱 Part time student job at Technica Engineering GmbH in Munich
-- 🌱 I’m currently learning how to program jenkins plugins
+- 📫 Starting to get the gist of jenkins plugins
 - 🥅 Next Goals: Get my bachelors degree ✌️
+- :shipit: <- best emote; change my mind
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...